How to Plan Efficient Drone Flight Paths for Wildlife Monitoring

 Planning conservation drone missions means dealing with many rules.
 These drones are great for collecting data, but you must use them responsibly.
 It’s key to know and follow the rules to monitor wildlife well.

-See also How to Camouflage Your Drone for Covert Anti-Poaching Operations
+See also How to Use AI Scene Recognition to Improve Your Drone Photography

 In the United States, the FAA controls drones.
 If your drone weighs over 0.55 pounds, you must register it.
 Always keep your drone in sight and fly no higher than 400 feet.
 Stay away from airports and emergency areas.